 The extraordinary species richness of murine rodents complicates phylogenetic analyses because of the resources required to sample, sequence, and analyze such many widely distributed taxa.
 Earlier work either attempted to resolve specific groups such as Mus (Lundrigan et al. 2002; Suzuki et al. 2004) and Apodemus (Serizawa et al. 2000; Liu et al. 2004), or to uncover broader relationships across the subfamily (Martin et al. 2000; Steppan et al. 2005), in both cases using a limited number of nuclear or mitochondrial genes.
-Even so, evidence from these datasets suggested both phylogenetic discordance and mito-nuclear conflict across Murinae that lead to different genomic regions supporting incompatible phylogenetic reconstructions (Suzuki et al. 2004; Steppan et al. 2005; White et al. 2009).
+Even so, evidence from these datasets suggested both phylogenetic discordance, including between mitochondrial and nuclear genes, across Murinae that lead to different genomic regions supporting incompatible phylogenetic reconstructions (Suzuki et al. 2004; Steppan et al. 2005; White et al. 2009).
 Lecompte et al. (2008) provided one of the earliest well-supported phylogenetic reconstructions from across Murinae and the tribal classifications they proposed remain generally supported.
 More recent work has increased the number of taxa sampled, both for analyses of Murinae specifically (Pagès et al. 2016) and for their placement within Muridae and Muroidea (Schenk et al. 2013; Steppan and Schenk 2017; Rowe et al. 2019), but the number of loci used for phylogenetic inference has remained low.

 We reconstructed a species tree of murine rodents based on thousands of UCEs from 18 species.
 The inferred tree (Fig. 1) mostly matches those inferred in previous studies, with notable exceptions being the placements of the Apodemus species and Rhynchomys soricoides.
 We applied a range of strategies to assess the likelihood that this inference was the result of technical error, rather than true biological signal (see Supplemental Results) and found no evidence to suggest this is the case.
 Accounting for sequence errors (e.g., through the implementation of TreeMix (Mai and Mirarab 2018)), had no impact on inferred species tree topologies and did not substantially alter recovered quadripartition support nor gene tree discordance.
 In general, technical errors in alignment or model selection should result in more discordance deeper in the tree (Vanderpool et al. 2020).
 We instead observe discordance at shallower nodes and, as in the case of Chan et al (2020), discordance is greatest at short internal nodes (Fig. 1).
 This suggests there is value in investigating these patterns despite misgivings about aspects of the tree topology.
 Where phylogenetic reconstructions have made use of genomic markers – including UCEs – in other vertebrate taxa, gene tree discordance has been driven by a combination of incomplete lineage sorting or introgression (Alexander et al. 2017; Chan et al. 2020; Vanderpool et al. 2020; Alda et al. 2021), and methods to characterize these events are in active development (Hibbins and Hahn 2022).
 Using PhyloNetworks (Solis-Lemus et al. 2017) we found some evidence for introgression into lineages exhibiting high conflict among their associated gene trees (between the Arvicanthini and Rhychomyini, and between the Murini and Praomyini (Fig. S6), with the successive addition of hybrid edges improving the estimated likelihood of the resultant network.
 We also estimated divergence times on our inferred species tree using 4 fossil calibration points (Table 2).
 Despite the differences between our inferred topology and previous studies, we find that divergence times at most nodes are roughly consistent with those found previously (see Supplement).